4grabs/Isaac-Modding-Tutorial/Chapter 2 - Setting up a Mod.md

 # Creating a Mod

-Creating a mod is rather simple and straightforward
+Creating a mod is rather straightforward

 ## Step 1 - Find the Mods Folder